 Robot manipulators, by "robot manipulator", we mean the parts of a robot which enable it to carry out dexterous manipulation.
-We don't mind whether your "manipulator" is an end-effector alone, an end-effector mounted on an arm; bimanual, multi manual or swarm approaches are also all within scope.
-Depending on the task, robot(s) may need to be mobile, but in order to keep the programme tightly focused on dexterity, we are expecting such robots to use standard mobility platforms (e.g. drones, quadrupeds) and for the innovation to focus on dexterity.
+We don't mind whether your "manipulator" is an end-effector alone, an end-effector mounted on an arm; bimanual and multi-manual approaches are within scope, but we are now excluding swarm approaches.